dmotts/ai-insights/README.md

 ## Let's Connect 🤝

-If you like this project and would like to support the developer(s).
-Feel free to reach out and give this project a ⭐!
+If you like this project and would like see more or show your support, then feel free to reach out the developer(s) and give this project a ⭐!